 I hope that as you begin to assimilate EPP into your canon of sewing that you also begin to experience the beauty, and even magic, of stitching.

 So let’s get stitching!

 Just a friendly reminder that you’ll want to have your pieces all basted and ready to go for this tutorial.
 If you missed the Basting section of this EPP Primer, you can find that here.
 Not even sure where to begin?
 You can find a handy starter supply list here.
-Don’t forget that I created a FREE printable hexagon template that you can find here!
+Don’t forget that I created a FREE printable hexagon template that you can have delivered straight to your inbox here!